In new role, Sanders demands answers from Starbucks’ Schultz

 It’s unclear how much he can accomplish in a divided Congress.
 While the committee will serve as a bully pulpit for the Senate’s most famous progressive, passing significant legislation through the Senate — not to mention the Republican-led House – will be a heavy-to-impossible lift over the next two years.
 And finding areas of consensus will be a new test for the cantankerous far-left senator as he is watched uneasily by the industries he regulates and members of his own committee from both parties.

 Sanders said he has “two roles”— one as chairman, with a more realistic focus on results, and another promoting his signature issues like “Medicare for All,” tuition-free college and paid child care, among others.
-He says he plans to take his “show on the road,” doing a series of town halls, roundtables and field hearings around the country.
+He said he plans to take his “show on the road,” doing a series of town halls, roundtables and field hearings around the country.
 Next week, he’ll hold a town hall inside the Capitol, bringing teachers unions together to discuss teacher pay.

 “I am chairman of the committee and I want to accomplish as much as I can … that’s what I’m paid to do and I intend to do it,” he said.
 “On the other hand, there are issues out there that I do not expect will be passed in this Congress, but are very important and they have to be talked about.”